-The Threat Assessment Team is chaired by the director of Campus Safety and includes the vice president for student development, director of multicultural affairs, director of counseling services, and two faculty members appointed by the Faculty Executive Committee for a three-year term.
+The Threat Assessment Team is chaired by the Director of Campus Safety and includes the Vice President for Student Development, Associate Vice President for Human Resources, Director of Campus Life, a representative from the Counseling Services Department, the Investigator from Campus Safety, and two faculty members appointed by the Faculty Executive Committee for a three year term.
 The Threat Assessment Team will be convened whenever any member of the Team feels there are serious safety issues concerning an incident, on or off campus, involving members of the campus community.
 For more information, refer to the Undergraduate Student Handbook.

 Faculty, staff, and students who want further information or assistance in discussing or filing a complaint of harassment or discrimination on the basis of race, color, religion, sex, sexual orientation, national or ethnic origin, age, marital or veteran status, disability, carrier status, genetic predisposition, or any other protected status should contact any of the Human Relations Advisors.
 These advisors will assist in trying to resolve the problem informally and/or explain the steps of the formal grievance procedure.
 You may also contact the Director of Human Resources for assistance.
 The Student Handbook and HR Department sites provide more information regarding this policy and contact information.

 The Jacob Wetterling Crimes Against Children and Sexually Violent Offender Registration Act set the requirements for sexual offender registration and community notification.
 The Campus Sex Crimes Prevention Act of 2000 provides for the tracking of convicted sex offenders, already required to register in a State, to provide notice of each institution of higher education in the State at which that person is employed, carriers on a vocation, or is a student.
 This registration is to be made available to law enforcement agencies with jurisdiction where the institutions of higher education are located.